material-motion/material-motion/specifications/interactions/transitions/platform/ios/life_of_a_transition_controller.md

 #### Step 3.1: Create a TransitionDriver

-The transition controller now creates a TransitionDriver.
+The transition controller creates a `TransitionDriver` in reaction to a transition being initiated.

-The transition controller may hold on to an object that stores both the scheduler and the director during the lifetime of the transition.
-Such an object could be called a `TransitionRunner`.
+The TransitionDriver is expected to create the scheduler and director required to drive the transition.
+When the scheduler reaches an idle state, the TransitionDriver is expected to inform the TransitionController.
+The TransitionController then informs iOS that the transition has terminated.

 For example: